Tiny-Earth/DiscoveryDatabaseGuide/site/src/entries/microbio-char.md

 # Microbiological Characterization

 Many Tiny Earth classes perform additional tests on Isolates before or after screening them for antibiotic activity, such as Gram staining.
 Use Microbiological Characterizations to record these.
-To create an entry of this type, visit "My Entries," locate the Isolate that was tested, and click "Add microbio-char" under that Isolate.
+To create an entry of this type, visit [My Entries](https://discovery.tinyearth.wisc.edu/my-entries/), locate the Isolate that was tested, and click "Add microbio-char" under that Isolate.

 ## Use This Entry to Record